Capsize-Games/facehuggershield/README.md

 ## Usage

-Facehugger Shield was specifically designed to override Huggingface libraries, so the following examples show how to do that.
+Facehuggershield was specifically designed to override Huggingface libraries, so the following examples show how to do that.

 Install with Huggingface libraries (or any other library you want to restrict).